South Coast NSW History Story

 ‘Currarong’ is believed to be derived from a local Aboriginal word meaning ‘place of many winds’.

-In the late 1830s Alexander Kinghorne and his sons tried grazing and farming on his estate called Mount Jervis, which basically covered the area north from Currarong to Kinghorn Point.
+n the late 1830s Alexander Kinghorne and his sons tried grazing and farming on his estate called Mount Jervis, which basically covered the area north from Currarong to Kinghorn Point.
 In the 1840s one of the family established a land-based whaling business near Montagu Point on Jervis Bay.
 It is not known for how long this operated.

 The first land grant in what is now the town of Currarong was of 34 acres in 1858.
 It was made to Helen Jane Mackay, daughter of the first Crown Lands commissioner in Nowra.
-Around 1886 the land was bought by David Berry.

-Currarong’s history is inextricably linked to that of the nearby sea.
+Currarong’s history has been inextricably linked to that of the nearby sea.
 Fishing – both recreational and commercial – has long been a principal activity.
 Abrahams Bosom (offshore, north of the town) has provided shelter to ships.
-The SS Merimbula ran aground on Beecroft Head, north-east of the town, in 1928, ending passenger services to the South Coast that had previously been provided by the Illawarra and South Coast Steam Navigation Company.
-In 1899 the Point Perpendicular Lighthouse, at the southern end of Beecroft Peninsula, was built to replace the ineffective (because it had been built in the wrong location) Cape St George Lighthouse on the southern peninsula to Jervis Bay.
+And, the SS Merimbula ran aground on Beecroft Head, north-east of the town, in 1928, ending passenger services to the South Coast that had previously been provided by the Illawarra and South Coast Steam Navigation Company.

-Bushfires in the surrounding area (particularly on the Beecroft Peninsula) have been recent regular recent occurrences, with fires recorded, for example, in 1965 (13 houses and buildings were burnt), 2015, 2016, 2019-2020, 2023 and 2025.
+Bushfires in the surrounding area (particularly on the Beecroft Peninsula) have been recent regular recent occurrences, with fires recorded, for example, in 1965 (when 13 houses and buildings were burnt), 2015, 2016 , 2019-2020, 2023 and 2025.

 Image: Bromley’s Service Station, Currarong 1944